couchbase/cbft/DESIGN.md

-In a single node CB cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) node service type for the CB node.
-In this simple situation, we expect ns-server's babysitter to not spawn any cbft process.
+In a single node CB cluster, or a so-called "cluster of one", the simplest case is when the user hasn't enabled the cbft (or full-text) node service type.
+In this simple situation, we expect ns-server's babysitter on that single node to not spawn any cbft processes.

+NOTE: We don't expect the user to be able to toggle the node service types on-demand for an existing, already initialized node.

 ## Single CB Node, With Full-Text Service Enabled

 If the full-text node service type is enabled, we expect ns-server's babysitter to spawn a cbft process, roughly something like...

-    CBAUTH=<some-secret-from-ns-server> \
+    CBAUTH=some-secret \
     ./bin/cbft \
       -cfg=metakv \
       -tags=feed,janitor,pindex,queryer \